 KRK’s Rokit 5 is one of its most popular studio monitors.
 It’s a monitor that features a 5-inch 2-way studio monitor for your listening and mixing/mastering.

 The 5-inch monitors comprise a quality glass-aramid composite that provides a tight bass response down to nearly 45Hz while delivering a clear midrange.

 It also comes with a 1-inch dome tweeter that adds clarity and extends the response up to 35Hz.

 Note that the reliable Rokit waveguide system provides an even distribution of sound across your space, allowing for great flexibility while positioning the speakers.

-- Wide frequency response range of 38Hz to 35KHz.
+- Wide frequency response range of 45Hz to 35KHz

-- Sound borders on bassy even on the flat equalizer.
+- Sound leans towards bassy, even on a flat equalizer